Skip to main content

 Access Logs

-Gateway Only Access logs are simple, traditional server logs that record basic information about each request to your API Gateway and are written directly to stdout/stderr.
+Gateway Only Not available in Tyk Cloud Access logs are simple, traditional server logs that record basic information about each request to your API Gateway and are written directly to stdout/stderr.
 As of Tyk Gateway v5.8.0, you can configure the Gateway to log individual API requests.
 To enable this feature, set the TYK_GW_ACCESSLOGS_ENABLED environment variable to true.
 You can also configure which fields are logged by configuring the TYK_GW_ANALYTICSLOGS_TEMPLATE environment variable.
 Below are the available values you can include:

 Configurable Fields